ChrstphrHll/npc_gen/students/Hudsen Elandorr.md

 # Hudsen Elandorr
 ---
 ### Description
-- Half-Orc Druid from Chillwild Peaks
+- Half-Orc Druid from Aldercrown Empire
 - 3rd year Assault student in Treskal
-- short curly red hair that's messy, Pale Blue eyes, and Green Blue skin
+- long wavy strawberry blond hair that's plain, Pale Blue eyes, and Green Blue skin
 - Is Cooperative and Venomous, and has Success as their ideal

 ### Organizations